Which of the following best describes the unifying theme of biolo... | Channels for Pearson+

 1

-Recall the concept of evolution: Evolution is widely recognized as the unifying theme in biology because it explains the diversity and unity of life, as well as the adaptations of organisms over time.
-This concept is central to understanding biological processes and relationships.
+Identify why the other options are incorrect: Memorization of scientific names, classification of organisms, and limiting biology to plants and animals do not encompass the broad scope and interconnectedness of biological study.

-Eliminate incorrect options: Biology is not primarily concerned with non-living systems, classification, or chemical composition as its unifying theme.
-While these are important aspects of biology, they do not serve as the central organizing principle.
+Relate evolution to the study of life: Evolution provides insights into the mechanisms of natural selection, genetic variation, and speciation, which are fundamental to understanding life processes.

-Conclude that evolution is the correct answer: Based on the analysis, the study of life being organized around the concept of evolution best describes the unifying theme of biology in Campbell's AP Biology textbook.
+Conclude that the correct answer aligns with the concept of evolution as the central theme in biology, as emphasized in Campbell Biology 12th Edition.

 Watch next